PhoenixGames-Phoenix/phx-bot/README.md

 npm i
 ```

 in the base directory.
 All dependencies should be installed now.

-(Let me know if there are any missing, i could have some installed globally)
+**IMPORTANT**
+This does NOT install MongoDB, you'll still have to install and configure mongoDB as mentioned in #6

 ### Running and building